 What is Retirement?

-To retire is to withdraw from an active working life, and for most retirees, retirement lasts the rest of their lives.
+To retire is to withdraw from active working life, and for most retirees, retirement lasts the rest of their lives.

 There are many factors at play that ultimately affect a person's decision to retire.
 Physical or mental health can affect a person's decision to retire; if a worker is not physically strong enough, succumbs to a disability, or has mentally declined too much to perform the duties of their job, they should probably consider retiring, or at the very least try to find a new occupation that better accommodates their health.
 Also, stressors associated with an occupation can become too unbearable, leading to a decline in satisfaction with work.
 Age is also a factor that affects a person's decision to retire.
 Theoretically, retirement can happen during any normal working year.
 Some may choose to "semi-retire" by gradually decreasing their work hours as they approach retirement.
 Some announce retirement and enter it short-term, just to rejoin the workforce again.
 However, it generally occurs between the ages of 55 and 70.

-One of the most important factors that affects a person's decision to retire is whether it is even financially possible in the first place.
+One of the most important factors that affect a person's decision to retire is whether it is even financially possible in the first place.
 While it is somewhat possible to retire with nothing in savings and to rely solely on Social Security (which an unfortunately significant number of Americans in the U.S. do), it is generally a bad idea for most due to the sheer difference between a working income as opposed to the Social Security benefits.
 In the U.S., Social Security benefits are only designed to replace about 40% of the average worker's wages during retirement.

 Retirement is an important consideration for everyone, and when not forced to retire due to various reasons such as illness or disability, most people choose to retire when they are ready and comfortable with the decision.